sideshot/Gmail-Labeling-Script-Contact-Exists/README.md

 ### 5. Customize the Script (Optional)

-- **Search Query**: The script searches for emails from the last day that have no labels using `newer_than:1d -label:*`.
+- **Search Query**: The script searches for emails from the last day that have no user-applied labels using `newer_than:1d has:nouserlabels`.
 You can adjust the search query to fit your needs.
 - **Label Names**: Change the label names from `"Contact Exists"` and `"Not in Contacts"` to something else if you prefer different labels.
+- **Ignore Group**: The script checks for contacts in the "Ignore" group.
+Make sure this group exists in your Google Contacts if you want to use this feature.

 ### 6. Save and Test